Creating bonds with other women of faith can help pour into struggles, joys and other seasons of your life. Find your tribe with WC Women!

 Wonderful Wednesdays with Women

 For more than a decade, Wonderful Wednesdays with Women has been a community of women dedicated to God and one another.
 We gather to pray, to study, to worship, and to have fun!
-And, this fall, we will continue to gather via Zoom.
+And, this Spring, we will continue to gather via Zoom.
 Whether it’s a light-hearted exchange, in-depth Bible study, or a topic relevant to today’s challenges and lifestyles, we come together to explore what it means to live out our Christian faith.
 Wonderful Wednesdays, facilitated by Rev. Kristin Warthen, is also a great place to make new friends while deepening long-standing relationships.
 Joining us for the first time or the first time in a long time?
-Please register your attendance online through the church website, and all the Zoom information will be sent to you prior to Aug.
-12.
+Please register your attendance online through the church website, and all the Zoom information will be sent to you prior to each week’s gathering.